Rate reliefs

 We will adjust your bill automatically if you’re eligible.
 For more information about transitional relief visit the government website.

-In the 2022 Autumn Statement, the Chancellor announced that the 2023 Supporting Small Business (SSB) scheme will cap business rate bill increases at £600 per year for those businesses losing eligibility for some or all Small Business Rate Relief or Rural Rate Relief as a result of the 2023 revaluation.
-SSB was first introduced at the 2017 revaluation to support ratepayers facing bill increases greater than the Transitional Relief caps due to loss of Small Business Rate Relief or Rural Rate Relief.
+The Supporting Small Business (SSB) scheme caps business rate bill increases at £600 per year for those businesses losing eligibility for some or all Small Business Rate Relief or Rural Rate Relief as a result of the 2023 revaluation.

 Newark and Sherwood District Council will administer a Supporting Small Business Relief Scheme, from 1 April 2023 to 31 March 2026, in accordance with the guidance released by government on 21 December 2022 and any updates thereafter.